owlbarn/tutorial/book/maths/README.md

 - `sech`: $1/\cosh(x)$, derivative is $-\tanh(x)/\cosh(x)$, and taylor expansion is $\sum_{n=0}\frac{E_{2n}~x^{2n}}{(2n)!}$.
 - `csch`:$1/\sinh(x)$, derivative is $-\coth(x)/\sinh(x)$, and taylor expansion is $\frac{1}{x}+\sum_{n=1}\frac{2(1-2^{2n-1})B_{2n}~x^{2n-1}}{(2n)!}$.

-(TODO: Change these information to table; beware that this table would lead to page overflow.)

 Similarly, each of these functions has a corresponding inverse functions: `asinh`, `acosh`, `atanh`, `acoth`, `asech`, `acsch`.
 The relationship between these hyperbolic trigonometric functions are clearly depicted in [@fig:algodiff:hyper_trio].